This post contains affiliate links.

 3. Lay Your Laminate Flooring Perpendicular to the Front Door or the Point of Entry

-From your front door or the main point of entry in a room, lay your laminate floor to the direction of your line of sight.
+From your front door or the main point of entry in a room, lay your laminate floor in the direction of your line of sight.
 The direction of the laminate will basically become perpendicular to that door.
 This will help lead the eyes smoothly inside as you enter the house or the room.
 This will accentuate the length of the laminate planks as well.

 There is, however, an exception to this.
 Two such exceptions are if the door is placed at a diagonal, and if the door faces a wall as you enter and it is just a short distance away from that door.